 The myths of hand sanitizers can be confusing.
 Fortunately, these handy products are pretty straightforward.
 While hand sanitizer is great in a pinch, there is no substitute for properly washing your hands — especially if you worry that you might be at risk for a cold, the flu, or something more serious like coronavirus.

 If you want to take germ fighting to the next level, explore the products offered by SafeSpace.
-The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto germ and odor eliminators, and hand sanitizers to keep your family safe and healthy.
+The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto disinfecting and deodorizing mist, and hand sanitizers to keep your family safe and healthy.
 For more information about SafeSpace, contact us online or call us toll-free at 1-800-735-2506.

 Copyright SafeSpace Company 2020